 What types of electric cars are there?

-There are three main types of EVs: Battery EVs (BEVs) run entirely on electric motors and batteries.
-They’re recharged from a power grid.
-In general, the larger the battery, the further the vehicle can go.
-Plug-in hybrids (PHVs) use a combination of rechargeable batteries, electric motors and an internal combustion engine.
-Hybrids (HEVs) use smaller batteries and an internal combustion engine.
-The batteries are charged by the engine or regenerative braking and petrol is used as a primary power source.
+There are three main types of EVs: Battery EVs (BEVs) run entirely on electricity which is stored in the car’s battery packs.
+They’re recharged from either the power grid or through home energy capture (e.g. solar).
+In general, the larger the battery, the further the vehicle can travel on a single charge.
+Plug-in hybrids (PHEVs) also use rechargeable batteries, however these cars also possess a traditional internal combustion engine.
+Hybrids (HEVs) are not dissimilar to PHEVs, also utilising a combination of batteries and an internal combustion engine, however HEVs cannot be plugged in for charging and generally have smaller batteries that are charged by the engine and regenerative braking.

 How much does an EV cost?